Viktor Emil Frankl

 - Zirkusgasse 52: Municipal apartment building "Viktor-Frankl-Hof"

 - The park on the grounds of the former "Wiener Allgemeine Poliklinik" was named "Viktor-Frankl-Park"

 - Reichenau an der Rax (Lower Austria): "Dr. Viktor Frankl-Gasse"

 - Türkheim, Bavaria; "Viktor Frankl Weg" around the grounds of the former concentration camp

 - Kaufering, Bavaria; "Viktor-Frankl-Strasse" behind the railway tracks towards the concentration camp memorial

-- On the Rax mountain three difficult climbing routes are named after Viktor Frankl
+- In the Rax-Peilstein region three climbing routes are named after Viktor Frankl